DUE TO THE CONTINUED EFFORT TO STAY SAFE

-The 2019 Clean-Up Days for Brandon Township Residents.
+Brandon Township offers two Clean-Up Days for Brandon Township Residents.
 This year they are scheduled for June 20th and August 22.
 The collections take place at the Brandon Township Community Park parking lot located at 1414 North Hadley Road just north of Oakwood Road.
 Please call for an appointment prior to the event.
 Residents may also take recyclable items (wood, metal, cement) to the CMI Drive location in Groveland Township after April 1st.
 They are open Monday thru Friday and on Saturdays in the summer months.
 All collections are fee free and require an appointment.
 Appointments can be made by calling the Brandon Township Supervisor’s office at (248) 627-4918.
 For a complete list of acceptable items click HERE.

 HAZARDOUS WASTE DISPOSAL

 - Do you have hazardous waste?
 View Suggestions